Wynnzzz/Wynnzzz/README.md

 A Mathematics student with a strong interest in Data Science, Machine Learning, and teaching.
 Skilled in data analysis, statistical modeling, and predictive analytics.
-Passionate about leveraging data-driven solutions to
-<br>support decision-making and problem-solving.
-Eager to learn, teach, and collaborate on projects related to data
-science, machine learning, and education.
+Passionate about leveraging data-driven solutions to support decision-making and problem-solving.
+Eager to learn, teach, and collaborate on projects related to data science, machine learning, and education.

 ### 💻 Tech Stack: